civicledger/waterledger-contracts/readme.md

 **Zone** - A zone is an ERC-20 token representing the physical water in MegaLitres.
 There are typically multiple trading zones in a given scheme, and these contract instances allow each user to have multiple balances.

-**Users** - Stores user and licence details to ensure the user has valid access to the system.
+**Licences** - Stores licence and water account details to ensure the address has valid access to the system.
+This implements the [EIP-1753 standard for licences](https://erc1753.org/).

 There are additional non-Solidity smart contracts written in DAML that handle the inter-party liability.